-Overall, garlic clearly show some real potential as a cancer-fighting food that should not be ignored or discounted.
+Overall, this spice clearly show some real potential as a cancer-fighting food that should not be ignored or discounted.

 An interesting phenomenon of garlic is that has been shown to help control high blood pressure.
 One study looked at the effect of aged garlic extract as an adjunct treatment for people already taking antihypertensive medication yet still having uncontrolled hypertension.
-Garlic showed itself to be highly effective once again.
 The study, published in the scientific journal Maturitas, evaluated 50 people with “uncontrollable” blood pressure.
 It was uncovered that simply taking four capsules of aged garlic extract (960 milligrams) daily for three months caused blood pressure to drop by an average of 10 points.
 (11)

-Experiments have shown that garlic (or specific chemical compounds like allicin found in garlic) is highly effective at killing countless microorganisms responsible for some of the most common and rarest infections, including the common cold.
+Experiments have shown that garlic (or specific chemical compounds like allicin found in the spice) is highly effective at killing countless microorganisms responsible for some of the most common and rarest infections, including the common cold.
 Garlic actually might help prevent colds as well as other infections.

 In one study, people took either garlic supplements or a placebo for 12 weeks during cold season (between November and February).
 The garlic takers were less likely to get a cold, and if they did get a cold, they recovered faster than the placebo group.
-Those who didn’t take garlic (placebo group) had a much greater likelihood of contracting more than one cold over the 12-week treatment period.
-The study attributes garlic’s ability to prevent the common cold virus to its star biologically active component component, allicin.
+The placebo group had a much greater likelihood of contracting more than one cold over the 12-week treatment period.
+The study attributes the spice’s ability to prevent the common cold virus to its star biologically active component component, allicin.
 (13)

 A clinical trial was conducted to test what a survey has shown to be a growing practice in Turkey: using garlic to treat baldness.
 Mazandaran University of Medical Sciences researchers from Iran tested how garlic gel applied on the scalp twice a day for three months could affect people taking corticosteroids for alopecia.
 Alopecia is a common autoimmune skin disease, causing hair loss on the scalp, face and sometimes on other areas of the body.
 Different treatments are currently available, but no cure is yet known.

 Alzheimer’s disease is a form of dementia that can rob people of the ability to think clearly, perform everyday tasks and, ultimately, remember who they even are.
-Garlic contains antioxidants that can support the body’s protective mechanisms against oxidative damage that can contribute to these cognitive illnesses.
+This spice contains antioxidants that can support the body’s protective mechanisms against oxidative damage that can contribute to these cognitive illnesses.